qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ### Summary - Linear scaling of QIX engine resources

-The following is important to consider when it comes to how QIX engine linear scaling
+The following is important to consider when it comes to linear scaling:

 * No matter if documents are loaded and accessed in parallel or in sequence on a specific server, they consume approximately the same amount of resources